DeeJayLSP/godot-mpg/README.md

 ## Building
 Clone the repository into `modules/` under the name "mpg".
 Then proceed to build the engine as per the usual instructions.

+In my own tests, this module seems to have a weight of 72 KB in a production template release binary.
+At least this is still better than Theora's 104 KB penalty.

 ## Third-party
 This module uses the [PL_MPEG](https://github.com/phoboslab/pl_mpeg) library by Dominic Szablewski with a few patches.